Find out if your business may qualify for a loan here.

-While there's no way to know for sure if your business will be approved, you can start by checking the minimum eligibility requirements and making sure you can meet them.
-Then, consider whether your business can afford the loan, and what information you can provide as evidence of its financial capabilities.
+While there's no way to know for sure if your business will be approved, you can start by checking the minimum eligibility requirements for a business loan and making sure you can meet them.
+Then, consider whether your business can afford the loan and what information you can provide as evidence of its financial capabilities.

 What kinds of loans are available to businesses?

 - Invoice factoring.
 This allows you to borrow against outstanding invoices for up to 85% of the total invoice value.
 You repay the lender once your invoices have been paid.
-Unlike other types of loan, this option may be approved for companies declaring bankruptcy.
+Unlike other types of loans, this option may be approved for companies declaring bankruptcy.

 - Equipment loans.
 These loans operate on the same principles as car or home loans, where you borrow the money to purchase equipment and then repay the loan in fixed instalments over a set period of time.

 - Purchase order financing.
 If you can't fulfil an order due to financial constraints, you can apply for financing based on the size of your order.
 The lender then pays your suppliers directly.